Raising hands in dua: The view of limitation

 Many scholars including especially Salafis limit this practice.
 According to them, basing on a lack of hadiths for other instances, with a fully authenticated chain, the practice of raising hands is specific to irregular prayers for needs and the Qunut of the Witr/Fajr prayers.
 This view excludes the practice of regularly raising the hands as sunnah and a mustahabb act of ibadah after fardh salah accompanying a dua.
-These scholars however do recognize raising hands during a dua not done after salah, accepting that the Muslim should raise his hands with humility to Allah in the way instructed by the Prophet Muhammad.
+These scholars however do recognize raising hands during a dua not done after salah, saying that the Muslim should raise his hands with humility to Allah in the way instructed by Muhammad.

 A few cases of Raising the hands in Dua being regarded as a forbidden innovation (Bidʻah) are: